jboss-developer/jboss-eap-quickstarts/kitchensink-ear/README.md

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+1. Right-click on the `jboss-kitchensink-ear-ear` subproject, and choose `Run As` --> `Run on Server`.
+2. Choose the server and click `Finish`.
+3. This starts the server, deploys the application, and opens a browser window that accesses the running application at <http://localhost:8080/jboss-kitchensink-ear-web>.

 Debug the Application